mu-mega-bots/level/information/terms.md

 # Terms of Service
-### Last Edited 1:37AM Eastern Standard Time (New York) | 11/10/2024
+### Last Edited 12:32AM Eastern Standard Time (New York) | 11/22/2024

-# By using `announcements` you agree to these terms
+# By using `level` you agree to these terms

 # Liability
-We are not liable for any damages that may arise from using cheesy We are also not liable for the uploaded content through our API.
-Everything is user submitted.
+We are not liable for any damages that may arise from using level

-# Blocking you from the service
-We reserve the right to block you from the service at anytime for any reason

 # You agree to our rules aligned in the transparency page